autumnjohnson/earthscope-templates/kube-prometheus/README.md

 The kube-prometheus project bundles a whole bunch of useful libraries that together provide full-featured monitoring stack for  Kubernetes clusters.

+### Directory structure

+/kube-prometheus
+    /manifests:     The build directory.
+These are deleted and regenerated after each compilation /vendor:        These bundled library files

 ### Updating the project

 To update the  kube-prometheus dependency (and its constituent dependencies) simply use the jsonnet-bundler update functionality: